sai-sruthi/RandomPoemGenerator/README.md

 # RandomPoemApp

-This exercise is to create a random poem generator using the following grammatical rules:
+This code is to create a random poem generator using the following grammatical rules:

 ```
 POEM: <LINE> <LINE> <LINE> <LINE> <LINE>